Targeting the Right Clients: Developing Client Personas

 Lots of attorneys and firms serve more than one type of client, so how can you target two at once?

 - The first step is to clearly and directly welcome each of the personas you are targeting to your website through top-level messaging that shows all targeted readers that they are in the right place.

 - The second step is to divide your website into separate and clearly demarcated sections, each targeted to a particular type of client.

 To see an example of how these steps can be done effectively, view our webinar featuring attorney Bryan Salamone, whose Long Island divorce practice targets two personas at once: wealthy people seeking complex divorce solutions, and average couples looking for a quick and inexpensive divorce.

 Do you need help creating an online presence focused on capturing your target audience?

 Our legal marketing specialists can help you target the right persona or personas so you can drive the right business to your law firm.
-Contact us today to learn more.
+Connect with us today to learn more.